ENGL 386: The Graphic Novel

 We will also be using Zotero.
 Like GIMP, it takes some practice or training to get used to, so I recommend using it early and often.

 The various items for this course will be graded such that everything adds up to about 1000 points.
 In other words, an assignment listed here as 10% will involve 100 points.

 A participation grade is a determination of how much and how well you’ve contributed to the success of this class.
-This means being present every day we meet, and adding substantively to our online community, using the hashtag #engl386 where appropriate.
+This means being present every day we meet, and adding substantively to our online community.

-At the class blog, you’ll create at least one blog entry for grades, including “article” posts and “review” posts — two of each.
+At the class blog, you’ll create at least one blog entry for grades, either an “article” or “review” post.
+Ideally, one of each.

 Your first analysis essay will involve deconstructing a comic panel and writing a short essay in the “close reading” modality.

 Working collaboratively, we’ll develop an annotated bibliography of comics scholarship.
 You will be responsible for contributing and annotating 5 items for our database.

 Working in a team (assigned in the first or second week of the semester) develop and publish online a graphic, serial narrative that runs for at least three weeks.
 Deliver a presentation to the class about your project.